Apply to Master’s Programme in Fine Arts

 Second phase: interview

-Based on the required materials, some of the applicants will be invited to an interview, which comprises the second phase of the admission procedure.
+Based on the required materials, we will invite some of the applicants to an interview, which comprises the second phase of the admissions procedure.

-Unless the applicant requests otherwise, the interview will be primarily carried out in the language which the applicant has chosen as the language of study.
+Unless you request otherwise, the interview will be primarily carried out in the language which you have chosen as the language of study.

 Individual arrangements